Understanding the IRDAI Surety Bond Reform: A New Era for Contract Guarantees in India

 For the Procurement/Infra Sector

-The reform fosters inclusion of newer bidders, better liquidity, and more efficient guarantee mechanisms—which supports faster project execution and higher competition.
+The reform fosters inclusion of newer bidders, better liquidity, and more efficient guarantee mechanisms.
+This supports faster project execution and higher competition, ultimately benefiting the entire sector.

 Recent Updates You Should Be Aware Of